top of page

 A yellow-bellied sapsucker perches before grabbing some suet from a feeder

-While the Yellow-bellied sapsucker is an occasional visitor, the next woodpecker species are far more common.
 We even see them taking turns on the suet-cake feeders we put up.
 Robert and Roberta are our resident Downy Woodpeckers (Robert is shown below with red coloring on his head, Roberta is the female on the left which lacks red) These are the smallest woodpeckers in North America!
 The male always has the small red patch, while the female is completely black and white.
+Note: If comparing these woodpeckers with the larger Hairy Woodpeckers, it is important to note the beak size here is quite small and pointy.
+The Hairy woodpecker is larger by easily double, and the beak is much larger proportionally as well!

 Adult male and female Downy Woodpeckers perch on the same tree trunk

-Just as common as the Downy Woodpecker, the Hairy Woodpecker (shown below on the left-side of the feeder), which looks nearly identical at a glance but is almost twice the size of the Downy.
+Just as common as the Downy Woodpecker, the Hairy Woodpecker (shown below on the left-side of the feeder), which looks nearly identical at a glance but is almost twice the size of the Downy Woodpecker.
 These two are females, you can tell this easily because there is no red visible on either of their heads.

 Size comparison of a female downy woodpecker and a female hairy woodpecker side-by-side.